-1) are secret because there are not in their entirety or regarding their structure and the whole of their parts generally known or easily accessible to persons who within their activities have contact with such type of information on a regular basis,
+1) are secret because there are not in their entirety or regarding their structure and the whole of their parts generally known or easily accessible to persons who within their activities have contact with such type of information regularly,

 2) have commercial value because they represent a secret,

-3) the legal owner of the secret has taken reasonable measures to preserve their secrecy.
+3) the legal owner of the secret has taken reasonable measures to preserve its secrecy.

 A trade secret can be infringed by unlawful acquisition, use, or disclosure.

-Acquisition of a trade secret without the consent of the trade secret owner is considered to be unlawful if done in the following way:
+Acquisition without the consent of the owner is considered to be unlawful if done in the following way:

-1) unlawful access to, acquisition, or reproduction of documents, subjects, materials, substances, or electronic files which are under a lawful control of the trade secret owner, and contain a trade secret, or the trade secret can be deduced from them, or
+1) unlawful access to, acquisition, or reproduction of documents, subjects, materials, substances, or electronic files which are under the lawful control of the owner and contain a trade secret or can be deduced from them, or

-Use or disclosure of a trade secret without the consent of the trade secret owner is considered to be unlawful if it is done by a person which:
+Use or disclosure without the consent of the owner is considered to be unlawful if it is done by a person who: